pratikp3280/Java-practice-kodNest-24-25/README.md

 Welcome to my GitHub repository: **java-practice-kodnest**

+> # This repo is a public proof of my coding practice and dedication.
+Feel free to explore, fork, or connect.

 This repository contains over **60+ Java projects and programs** developed during my Full Stack Java Development training at Kodnest.
 It covers a wide range of core and advanced Java concepts — from fundamentals to backend frameworks like Spring Boot, JDBC, and Hibernate.

 ---